Microbial Interactions and Processes

 However, microorganisms inhabiting the human body are living in complex communities, where only the minority of community members can be isolated and analyzed in traditional pure culture studies.
 In order to understand microbial communities, it is necessary to apply methods that do not rely on culturing and rather derive from the field of molecular microbial ecology research than from classical infection research.

-We developed a cost-effectiv pipeline for high-throughput analysis of microbial communities in human samples to identify relationships between microbial community composition and disease and/or environmental factors.
+Central to our research is a close collaboration with clinicians and the analysis of samples of clinical importance.
+We use a cost-effective pipeline for high-throughput analysis of microbial communities in human samples to identify relationships between microbial community composition and disease and/or environmental factors.
+We are involved in clinical trials to identify microbial risk factors or to rationally manipulate microbial communities.
 Central research subjects are the analysis and quantification of functions of special importance for human health and the characterization of the activity of microbial or "pathogenic" communities in vivo.

 Example nose and skin: